animatedb/solar/README.md

 We used 108 to 142 Therms per year for gas heating.
 142 therms = 4146 kWh.
 4146 / 12 months = 346 kWh, or 4146 / 365 days = 11.4 kWh per day.
 Using electrical for all of our heating could triple our electrical use.

 <h3>Solar Energy and Efficiency</h3>
 You can skip this section to use the online caclulator described below in Solar System Size or us this calculator <a href="https://pvwatts.nrel.gov">https://pvwatts.nrel.gov</a>.
-This section gives a liitle more information about the details of a calculator and what is important for roof angles, and your location.
+This section gives a little more information about the details of a calculator and what is important for roof angles, and your location.
 <p>
 You can find sun angles for your location from different web sites such as <a href="https://www.esrl.noaa.gov/gmd/grad/solcalc/azel.html">https://www.esrl.noaa.gov/gmd/grad/solcalc/azel.html</a> or <a href="http://solarelectricityhandbook.com/solar-angle-calculator.html">http://solarelectricityhandbook.com/solar-angle-calculator.html</a>.
 My winter angle is about 60 degrees from horizontal and the summer angle is about 25 degrees.
 My roof pitch is 18.43 degrees.